 After ten weekly episodes, Billy realized that, although he loved the freedom to air his views, he had no love for the TV camera.
 He felt that a career in radio would suit his positive personality and edgy, contentious views.
 Billy picked up his first radio job in 2006 when he became an on-air personality for WPMD (AM 1700); ‘The Billy Mo Show’ became a fixture of the 5 to 6 p.m. evening drive slot.
 Billy tried to convince the program director, Dennis Clare, to change direction away from playing Top-40 music to an all-talk format allowing Billy to air his opinions.
 Dennis was hesitant, but eventually approved the move.
 This proved to be a double-edged sword; after three months, Billy went too far in one of the first controversies of his career.
 By Easter 2007, he was informed that his show had not progressed.
 He was shown the door and asked never to return.

 While developing the radio show, Billy moved onto the Internet and created a fan website about comedian Adam Carolla.
 This was hugely successful, but the legal department at CBS Radio told Billy to take it down or face legal action.
-Unexpectedly, he received a further call from CBS asking if he would develop and run the official website for Carolla’s new syndicated show that was scheduled to start in February 2006, and Billy seized the opportunity.
-Sadly, he became a victim of CBS Radio’s cost-cutting, and was one of the 3,000 staff laid off.
+Unexpectedly, he received a further call from CBS asking if he would develop and run the official website for Carolla’s new syndicated show that was scheduled to start in January 2006, and Billy seized the opportunity.
+Sadly, he became a victim of CBS Radio’s cost-cutting, and was one of the 3,000 staff laid off later that year.
 Once again, Billy showed his willingness to adapt to new media and signed up with Infectious Radio.
 Infectious Radio started broadcasting on January 1st, 2008.
 The producer, the larger than life Robert ‘G-Man’ Shields booked guests and appeared on the show as well.
 Sadly, he died on April 5th, 2008, leaving a huge hole and the broadcast took a one-month hiatus.
 When Billy returned to his role as host with his longtime friend, Robin Steal, the shows ratings took a dive downward and never recovered.
 Infectious Radio aired from the entertainment capital of the world, Hollywood, California.

 In 2013, Billy received his certification in Justice and Ideas of the Twentieth Century.
-In 2014, Billy received his certification in International Human Rights (summa cum laude: Latin for “with highest honor”) from EdX — a not-for-profit initiative that was originally funded by the Massachusetts Institute of Technology and Harvard University.
+In 2014, Billy received his certification in International Human Rights (summa cum laude: Latin for “with highest honor”), Music Business, and English Grammar and Style from EdX — a not-for-profit initiative that was originally funded by the Massachusetts Institute of Technology and Harvard University.
 With Billy’s eyes now focused on International Human Rights, he frequently speaks his mind on liberal issues of helping those less fortunate, ending the death penalty in America, supporting euthanasia, making education a cost-effective opportunity for all, and supporting a free or low-cost government controlled health care system — including access for those who enter the U.S. illegally (undocumented immigrants).
 Billy also believes in same-sex rights: “Marriage is the union of people who love each other,” he says.
 Billy believes marriage should be legal for gay, lesbian, bisexual, and transgender individuals to ensure equal rights for all.